CloudLabs-MOC/SC-300-Identity-and-Access-Administrator/Instructions/Labs/Lab_28_MonitorIdentitySecureScore.md

 ## Review

-In this lab, you have completed:
+In this lab, you have completed following tasks:
 - Reviewed Identity Secure Score and improvement actions
 - Executed an improvement action